 FG DLT has studied many of the DLT platforms available and described their key components and features.
 The common components and features are defined in the Focus Group's "DLT reference architecture" specification, which also describes their hierarchical relationship [i.21].
 In addition, FG DLT identified "Assessment criteria for DLT platforms" described in a separate specification [i.22].
 These 25 criteria aim to assist implementers to evaluate and compare different platforms.

 Apart from considering technical issues, many implementers are concerned with the applicability of DLT in their respective legal and regulatory environments.
 Meanwhile, lawmakers and regulators are considering the need to adapt their instruments to this emerging technology.
 FG DLT has considered the key properties of DLT and their relevance to law and regulation in [i.23].
-By analysing associated challenges and supplying practical recommendations addressing users, regulators, and technologists, the "DLT regulatory framework" developed by the Focus Group aims to create awareness and mitigate risks.
-Developed by a multidisciplinary group of experts, the report describes DLT-property specific problems and risks, and guides stakeholders on how to address them.
+By analysing associated challenges and supplying practical recommendations addressing users, regulators, and technologists, the "DLT regulatory framework" developed by this FG aims to create awareness and mitigate risks.
+Developed by a multidisciplinary group of experts, the report in [i.23] describes DLT-property specific problems and risks, and guides stakeholders on how to address them.
 The "DLT Outlook" in [i.24] report explores the advancement of DLT beyond the current state of development, and addresses, inter alia, governance, computation networks, identity and privacy, resilience, risk and audit.
-The report summarizes existing studies, provides the reader with some future perspectives on these issues, and discusses related standardization aspects.
+The report in [i.24] summarizes existing studies, provides the reader with some future perspectives on these issues, and discusses related standardization aspects.

 4.3 IEEE

-The IEEE Future Directions Committee, represented by the societies of the IEEE, approved the formation of the IEEE Blockchain Initiative effective 1 January 2018.
+The IEEE Future Directions Committee, represented by the societies of the IEEE, approved the formation of the IEEE Blockchain Initiative effective 1st January, 2018.
 This initiative will be the hub for all IEEE Blockchain projects and activities.
 The BLK encompasses a comprehensive set of projects and activities supported by the following core subcommittees: Pre/Standards, Education, Conferences and Events, Community Development and Outreach, Publications, and Special Projects.
-So far, it published 11 IEEE standards under this standardization association (SA).
+So far, it published 11 IEEE standards under this Standardization Association (SA).

-The first area of the SA is about the general features and fundamental building blocks of DLT such as electronic contracts [i.25], digital asset management [i.26], E-invoice [i.28], [i.32], data format [i.36], (IoT) data management [i.34], supply chain finance [i.35] and its governance [i.37].
+The first area of the SA is about the general features and fundamental building blocks of DLT such as electronic contracts [i.25], digital asset management [i.26], E-invoice [i.28], [i.32], data format [i.36], Internet of Things (IoT) data management [i.34], supply chain finance [i.35] and its governance [i.37].
 Another interest of the SA is about cryptocurrency, the standards cover its security management [i.29], the requirements for exchanges [i.30], defining a custodian framework [i.31] and the general payment process with cryptocurrency [i.33]; in addition, the SA also covers how to build mutual assistance model in a trustless environment based on blockchain/DLT [i.27].

 Moreover, there are more than 50 additional standards under development.